cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 In CBOR, a data item can optionally be preceded by a tag to give it additional semantics while retaining its structure.
-The tag is major type 6, and represents an integer number as indicated by the tag's integer value; the (sole) data item is carried as content data.
+The tag is major type 6, and represents an integer number as indicated by the tag's argument ({{specification-of-the-cbor-encoding}}); the (sole) data item is carried as content data.
 If a tag requires structured data, this structure is encoded into the nested data item.
-The definition of a tag usually restricts what kinds of nested data item or items can be carried by a tag.
+The definition of a tag usually restricts what kinds of nested data item or items are valid.

 The initial bytes of the tag follow the rules for positive integers (major type 0).
 The tag is followed by a single data item of any type.